stephenschoettler/taches-oc-prompts/todo-management/README.md

 - Use `/add-to-todos` liberally - capture anything you might revisit
 - Include specific line numbers when you find them
-- The structured format ensures Claude has enough context later
+- The structured format ensures OpenCode has enough context later
 - Todos are removed when work begins - if incomplete, re-add with new context
 - Empty sections are automatically cleaned up